-Because water management and nutrient loading to surface and groundwater are linked, good irrigation management involves properly planning for water supply needs for sod production, maintaining irrigation systems to ensure optimal performance, and protecting wellhead areas to prevent contamination of the water supply.
-Sod farms can demonstrate exemplary irrigation management by maintaining the water table at the ideal depth and by irrigating to sustain available soil moisture based on plant water requirements.
+Because water management and nutrient loading to surface and groundwater are linked, good irrigation management involves properly planning for water supply needs for nursery production, maintaining irrigation systems to ensure optimal performance, and protecting wellhead areas to prevent contamination of the water supply.
+Nursery producers' farms can demonstrate exemplary irrigation management by maintaining the water table at the ideal depth and by irrigating to sustain available soil moisture based on plant water requirements.
+Contact the appropriate WMD to determine whether a consumptive use or water use permit is required.

-2.1.
-Crop Water Requirements and Irrigation Scheduling
+2.1 Crop Water Requirements and Irrigation Scheduling

+Crop Water

-Crop Water Manage irrigation based on electronic soil moisture sensors equipped with electrical Requirements capacitance probes.
-If electronic soil moisture sensors are not used, follow 2.1.1. practices 2.1.2 or 2.1.3 below.
+Requirements Manage irrigation based on electronic soil moisture sensors equipped with electrical

+and Irrigation capacitance probes.
+If electronic soil moisture sensors are not used, follow

+Scheduling practices 2.1.2 or 2.1.3 below.

+2.1.1.

-Guidance: Soil moisture sensors are one of the best irrigation management tools available to sod producers.
-These sensors can be equipped with probes that measure the electrical capacitance of the soil column and aid a producer with managing soil water content to meet the sod production requirements.
+Guidance: Soil moisture sensors are some of the best irrigation management tools available.
+These sensors can be equipped with probes that measure the electrical capacitance of the soil column and aid a producer with managing soil water content to meet production requirements.
 While soil plasticity has been used historically as an estimation of when to irrigate, such "feel tests" require training and experience and the interpretation is not as accurate or precise as using calibrated and maintained soil moisture sensors.

-Crop Water Requirements 2.1.2.
-Maintain the water table (saturated zone) at a level in proximity to plant rooting depths when using seepage irrigation. -------------------------------------- --
+Crop Water Requirements and Irrigation Scheduling 2.1.2.
+Maintain the water table (saturated zone) at a level in provimity to plant rooting -- --

-Guidance: Subsurface (seepage) irrigation involves raising the water table to a desired level by pumping water into ditches or canals and using water control structures to raise the water table and reduce the volume of discharge and sediments.
-Ongoing maintenance is needed to ensure that ditches and water control structures continue to function as designed.
+Guidance: Subsurface (seepage) irrigation involves raising the water table to a desired level by pumping water into ditches or canals and using water control structures to manipulate the water table and reduce the volume of discharge and sediments.
+Proper design is needed for an effective and efficient system.
+Ongoing maintenance is also needed to ensure that ditches and water control structures continue to function as designed.
 Cost share may be available to those producers that require additional water management as an applicable BMP to improve seepage irrigation efficiency to reduce discharges.
 A water table observation well is an inexpensive management tool used in some parts of Florida that provides a visual indication of surficial (near to the surface) groundwater levels.

+Crop Water

-Crop Water Use decision support tools and information to plan irrigation events and Requirements describe these tools in the Comments line [on the BMP Checklist].
-Tools 2.1.3. may include weather stations, rain gauges, or others.
+Requirements Use decision support tools and information to plan irrigation events and describe

+and Irrigation these tools in the Comments line [on the BMP Checklist].
+Tools may include weather

+Scheduling stations, rain gauges, or others.

+2.1.3.

 Guidance: Evapotranspiration (ET) and other climatic factors affect plant irrigation requirements.
-Sod may require different levels of irrigation depending on the growth stage and corresponding ET rates.
 Specific ET rates can be obtained for your growing area from the UF/IFAS Florida Automated Weather Network (FAWN) or by using other weather station data.
 FAWN stations also measure air temperature, soil temperature, wind speed and direction, rainfall, relative humidity, and solar radiation.
 This information is available at: http://fawn.ifas.ufl.edu.
 Rainfall can also be easily monitored using rain gauges.

 Irrigation scheduling consists of determining the correct timing, duration, and frequency of irrigation and is based on factors such as soil water-holding capacity, potential ET rates, and total and projected rainfall.
 Irrigation system water loss rates are affected by sunlight, wind speed, relative humidity, and air temperatures.
-Water loss can be reduced by irrigating when conditions are not conducive to excessive evaporation, especially when overhead irrigation systems are used.
-When possible, irrigate in the early morning before air temperatures rise and relative humidity drops, which allows sufficient time for infiltration into the soil and for the plant canopy to dry, thereby reducing evaporative losses and disease development.
-Apply only enough water to wet the entire root zone without leaching water.
+Water loss can be reduced by irrigating when conditions do not favor excessive evaporation, especially when overhead irrigation systems are used.
+When possible, irrigate in the early morning before air temperatures rise and relative humidity drops.
+This allows sufficient time for infiltration into the soil and for the plant canopy to dry, thereby reducing evaporative losses and disease development.
+Apply only enough water to wet the entire root zone without leaching water, N, and P.